odaridavid/Clean-MVVM-ArchComponents/README.md

 of data from the data layer onto the presentation layer and a split into modular pieces serving one particular purpose.

+The UseCases use a ```BaseUseCase``` interface that defines the parameters its taking in and output this helps in creating fakes using in testing.

 #### Data

 The Data layer using the **Repository Pattern**  will be able to